Reference¶

 Assigns a function and/or corresponding weight to be used when computing the similarity of attribute values.
 The attributes are names of attributes of the

-of strings.
+Agent.
+The value of attributes, if present, should be anIterableof strings.
 As a convenience if none of the attribute namess contain spaces or commas a string consisting of the names, separated by commas or spaces may be used instead of a list.
-For anAgent
+For anAgentthat has no attributes the attributes argument should be empty or omitted.The function argument should be a

 Similarity functions are only called when the Agent has a

-specified.
+mismatch_penaltyspecified.
 When a similarity function is called it is passed two arguments, attribute values to compare.
 The function should be commutative; that is, if called with the same arguments in the reverse order, it should return the same value.
 It should also be stateless, always returning the same values if passed the same arguments.
 If either of these constraints is violated no error is raised, but the results will, in most cases, be meaningless.If one of function or weight is omitted but the other is supplied, the supplied item is set with the omitted one unchanged.
 If called with neither function nor weight the similarity function is removed.

 In the following examples the height and width are assumed to range from zero to ten, and similarity of either is computed linearly, as the difference between them normalized by the maximum length of ten.
 The colors pink and red are considered 50% similar, and all other color pairs are similar only if identical, with the similarity weighted half as much as the usual default.